-Keynote: Human-Computer Symbiosis in Future Computing Education by R. Benjamin Shapiro
+The Coin Has Three Sides: Human-Computer Symbiosis in the Future of Computing Education by R. Benjamin Shapiro

-Keynote: Human-Computer Symbiosis in Future Computing Education by R. Benjamin Shapiro
+The Coin Has Three Sides: Human-Computer Symbiosis in the Future of Computing Education by R. Benjamin Shapiro

 Abstract